jar398/tryphy/doc/failures.md

 # Transcript of tests run 2017-11-05

+Note: commentary always follows what it comments on.

     for t in `ls tests/test_*.py`; do PYTHONPATH=tests python $t; done Read 48 requests from work/requests.json
     Read 48 exchanges from work/exchanges.json